aws-solutions-library-samples/guidance-for-automated-querying-of-amazon-s3-logs-with-amazon-athena/README.md

 <a name="1-overview"></a>
 ## 1. Overview

-The S3 Log Query guidance provides an automated workflow to query [Amazon S3](https://aws.amazon.com/s3/) server access logs and [CloudTrail](https://aws.amazon.com/cloudtrail/)logs.
-This solution helps customers audit API requests made to their S3 buckets and objects, providing valuable insights for troubleshooting, security analysis, and support case deflection.
+The S3 Log Query guidance provides an automated workflow to query [Amazon S3](https://aws.amazon.com/s3/) server access logs and [CloudTrail](https://aws.amazon.com/cloudtrail/) logs.
+This solution helps customers query and audit API requests made to their S3 buckets and objects, providing valuable insights for troubleshooting, security analysis, and support case deflection.

 #### High Level workflow